Why It’s Essential to Research Your Expert Witness’s Litigation History

 For example, an expert whose previous work tends to support the conclusions he or she is drawing in your case may be able to build connections between that work and this conclusion for the judge and jury.
 This can further strengthen the argument that their methods are appropriate and correct.

-By contrast, an expert who has come to contradictory conclusions in prior publications needs to be prepared to discuss the discrepancies between that work and this conclusion—or risk having their own testimony undermined by opposing counsel.
+By contrast, an expert who has come to contradictory conclusions in prior publications needs to be prepared to discuss the discrepancies between that work and this conclusion—or risk having their own expert testimony undermined by opposing counsel.

 Essential Insights All in One Place